Skip to content

 You must provide your neighbour with written notice that you need to enter their land to cut and remove overhanging branches from your tree.
 The written notice must provide the time and date you will perform the works.
 The work must be performed within 30 days after the date you provide notice, or as agreed.
 If your neighbour explicitly refuses you permission, you must not enter your neighbour’s land or else you risk committing a trespass.

-What are my rights as a neighbour?
+What are my rights as a neighbour regarding a tree ?

 Generally, the neighbour of a particular tree is the registered owner or occupier of land affected by by the tree.
 To be ‘affected’ your land must adjoin the land on which the tree is situated, or your land and the land the tree is situated must be separated by a road.
 Land will be ‘affected’ where: